 So, What Should We Feed?

 Pet food companies might have you believe that a “grain-free” diet is a “carb-free” diet.
 This is not the case.
 Carbohydrates are still present in all kibble diets, and in many canned diets too.
-A carbohydrate is necessary to form a kibble (think about it – trying to make kibble without a carbohydrate source is like trying to make pancakes with only eggs, milk, and oil).
+A carbohydrate is necessary to form a kibble (trying to make kibble without a carbohydrate source is like trying to make a pancake with only eggs, milk, and oil).
 So how does the pet food manufacturer manage this?
 An alternate carbohydrate source such as potato flour will be used.
 It’s not a grain, but it’s still a carbohydrate!
-So we acknowledge that a carbohydrate source will ALWAYS appear somewhere on a dry food ingredient list, but a canned diet can be made truly carb-free.
+A carbohydrate source will ALWAYS appear somewhere on a dry food ingredient list, but a canned diet can be made truly carb-free.
+Paté-style canned foods are typically lower in carbohydrates compared to chunks-and-gravy style foods.

 Will your cat eat canned food?
 If so, great, even if you find it convenient to still offer kibble at another meal.
 You can mix additional water in with her canned food to make it “soupy” and increase her water intake further.
 Look on the ingredient list for animal-sourced proteins as the first few ingredients: meat, poultry, fish, eggs, whey, etc. Do you see something like “poultry by-product” on the label?
 Fear not – it may not be the wrong choice.
 “By-product” earned its unpalatable-sounding name because it consists of parts of animals not typically used as human food, such as organ meat (liver, kidney, etc), fat tissue, bone, and viscera.
-Organ meat in particular represents a rich nutrient source, and the small particle size of a finely-ground meal aids in digestion.
+Organ meat in particular represents a rich nutrient source.
+The word “meal” refers to the how the ingredient is prepared prior to use, in terms of size.
+The small particle size of a finely-ground meal aids in digestion; turkey meal may be more easily digested than whole turkey.
 Do plant sourced ingredients (such as rice, soy protein, wheat gluten, corn starch) feature prominently on a canned food label?
 They do not need to be there.
 The lower they are on the ingredient list, the better.

 Does your cat prefer kibble?
-While it can be more challenging to meet a cat’s nutritional and water needs via a kibble-only diet, there is evidence that a dry food contributes less to dental disease than canned food.
-We can choose a variety of dry food that most closely matches the needs of an obligate carnivore by selecting one that lists animal-sourced proteins as the first two or three ingredients.
+While it can be more challenging to meet a cat’s nutritional and water needs via a kibble-only diet, it has been suggested that a dry food contributes less to dental disease than canned food.
+Choose a variety of dry food that most closely matches the needs of an obligate carnivore by selecting one that lists animal-sourced proteins as the first two or three ingredients.
 Encourage your cat to drink plenty of water by providing multiple water bowls in different locations around the house.

 References and Further Reading: